paglimo/beegfs-go/watch/README.md

 to log to stdout which is why we override it here using a flag.
 Adjust as needed based on your requirements.

-Here we provided some BeeWatch arguments as flags, but they can also be specified using environment variables or a configuration file.
+Here we provided some Watch arguments as flags, but they can also be specified using environment variables or a configuration file.
 For example we could have specified the `--log.type` as an environment variable.
 Note the use of a double underscore between log and type which is replaced with a period by the config parser: